Nasdanika/nasdanika.github.io/model/core/mapping/readme.md

 Target selectors are similar to initializers with the following differences:

 * Target selectors are evaluated after initializers
-* An initializer may evaluate to ``null``, but a target selector must eventually evaluate to a non-null value
-* An initializer is evaluated once, but a target selector might be evaluated multiple times until it returns a non-null value
+* An initializer is evaluated once, but a target selector might be evaluated multiple times until it returns a non-null value or the maximum number of passes is exceeded
 * A target selector is only evaluated if there isn't a target element already

 Target selectors can be used to evaluate target elements using target elements of other elements.